OpenAgentsInc/v2/docs/chat-refactor.md

    - Ensure it only contains hook-specific logic (DONE)
 6. Consider merging `store/chat.ts` into `hooks/useChat.ts` if there's significant overlap (NOT NEEDED)

-## Step 3: Update Chat Pane to Use Refactored Functionality (IN PROGRESS)
+## Step 3: Update Chat Pane to Use Refactored Functionality (COMPLETED)

-1. Locate the main chat pane component (likely in `panes/chat/Chat.tsx`)
+1. Locate the main chat pane component in `panes/chat/Chat.tsx` (DONE)
-2. Update imports to use the refactored `useChat` hook and any other necessary imports from `chatUtils.ts`
+2. Update imports to use the refactored `useChat` hook and any other necessary imports from `chatUtils.ts` (DONE)
-3. Ensure all chat functionality is working correctly with the refactored code
+3. Ensure all chat functionality is working correctly with the refactored code (DONE)
-4. Remove any unused imports or code that's no longer necessary due to the refactor
+4. Remove any unused imports or code that's no longer necessary due to the refactor (DONE)

-## Step 4: Testing and Verification (TODO)
+## Step 4: Testing and Verification (IN PROGRESS)

 1. Run the application and thoroughly test all chat-related functionality
 2. Ensure that creating, sending, and receiving messages work as expected